Analytics for Bloggers: What to Track and Which Tools to Use

 Ad Revenue per Page

 If you run display ads (Mediavine, Raptive, AdSense), correlating ad revenue with your analytics data reveals your highest-RPM content.
 Some topics attract higher-value advertisers.
 Knowing which posts earn the most per thousand views lets you prioritize creating more of that content.
-While analytics tools can't directly measure ad revenue, they can show you pageviews per post — and combining that with your ad network's RPM data gives you a clear picture.
+Combine your ad network's RPM data with pageviews per post for a clear picture.

 Quick Win